Capacity Building Program

 Potlatch Fund has the unique experience of visiting nearly every Tribal and urban Native community in Washington, Oregon, Idaho, and Montana to provide training and technical assistance services.

 In 2014 the training program evolved into a cohort-based delivery model.

 These cohorts are part of our ongoing efforts at increasing philanthropy in Northwest Indian Country through the education of philanthropic entities and Native-led nonprofits.

 What do we do?

 In essence, the Capacity Building Program is about our people, empowering emerging leaders, and developing sound strategies in nonprofit management as well as fundraising and grant writing to increase organizational capacity of Native-led organizations.
-Our redesigned capacity building program helped a total of 51 individuals representing 35 Native-led nonprofit organizations, Native arts organizations, or individual Native artists to strengthen their knowledge, skills, and professional networks by participating in one of two 10-month learning cohorts.
+Since 2014 our program has helped a total of 51 individuals representing 35 Native-led nonprofit organizations, Native arts organizations, or individual Native artists to strengthen their knowledge, skills, and professional networks by participating in one of two 10-month learning cohorts.

 We also offer Fee-for-Service trainngs focused on organizational development.